Mental Health

 7. People watch from a distance

-Turns out what I imagined was actually far from reality.
+It turns out that what I imagined was actually far from reality.

 When I finally went out to get some essentials, I sat in my car eating my takeout and realized life had not come to as much of a grinding halt as I’d thought.